craftcms/docs/docs/commerce/3.x/orders-carts.md

 We’re sneaking three new things in here as well:

-1. The `cartUpdatedNotice` parameter can be used to customize the default “Cart updated.” flash message.
+1. The `successMessage` parameter can be used to customize the default “Cart updated.” flash message.
 2. The `qty` parameter can be used to specify a quantity, which defaults to `1` if not supplied.
 3. Craft’s [`redirectInput`](/3.x/dev/functions.md#redirectinput) tag can be used to take the user to a specific URL after the cart is updated successfully. **If any part of the cart update action fails, the user will not be redirected.**